Resume Tips

 When Should You Use a Resume Objective?

-When you have limited professional experience, an objective helps explain your career goals and how your education/training prepares you for the role.
+When you have limited professional experience, an objective helps explain your career goals and how your education or training prepares you for the role.

 2. Career Changers

-When transitioning to a new field, an objective explains why you're making the change and how your transferable skills apply.
+When transitioning to a new field, an objective explains why you are making the change and how your transferable skills apply.

 3. Targeting Specific Roles or Companies